ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 - Install Cert-Manager and configure it to automate the **dns-01** challenge.
 - Restrict access to Route53 records by using IRSA.
 - Utilize sealed-secrets to store sensitive data in git.
 And Integrate it with kustomize.
-- Configure AWS Client VPN with AWS IAM Identity Center for SAML federated authentication.
+- Configure AWS Client VPN and AWS IAM Identity Center with:
+  - SSO: SAML based Federated Authentication.
+  - Active Directory Authentication.
 - Deploy ArgoCD with ***app-of-apps*** pattern.
 And then Deploy:
   - [CalcTube](https://github.com/ZiadMansourM/calctube).
   - [GoViolin](https://github.com/ZiadMansourM/GoViolin).